Interviewing and Selecting Job Candidates: Connecticut

 - State law restricts employers in their use of credit reports for job applicants and employees, subject to a few exceptions.
 See Credit Checks.

 - Connecticut bans employers from requiring job applicants to provide access to their personal social media accounts.See Social Media Privacy.

-- Employers may not ask questions about an applicant's salary history.
+- Employers may not ask about an applicant's salary history.
 They also may not inquire about one's medical history unless the inquiries directly relate to the position sought.
-See Medical Inquiries.
+See Interview Questions.